Vornado is shopping its last LA property for $150M

 REIT seeking $617 psf for Class A office property

-It looks like New York-based Vornado Realty Trust is done with La La Land.
+From the Los Angeles website: Looks like Vornado Realty Trust is finally done with La La Land.

 The real estate investment trust is seeking a buyer for its last L.A. property, a 243,000-square-foot Class A office property at 800 Corporate Pointe in Culver City.
 The asking price is roughly $150 million, sources told The Real Deal.

 Kevin Shannon and his team at Newmark Grubb Knight Frank are marketing the property, which is 98 percent leased by tenants including Ares Management and Thomson Reuters.